simbo/gulp-static-site-generator/README.md

 Default: `renderCode` ([see source](https://github.com/simbo/gulp-static-site-generator/blob/master/index.js))

-A function to render and highlight the string contents of a markdown sourcecode block, which uses [highlight.js](https://github.com/isagalaev/highlight.js) for syntax highlighting by default.
+A function to render and highlight the string contents of a markdown sourcecode block.
+The default function uses [highlight.js](https://github.com/isagalaev/highlight.js) for syntax highlighting.
 It accepts the two string parameters `code` and `lang` and should return a string containing HTML.

 The function is used as code renderer for the *marked* renderer referenced at `options.markedOptions.renderer`.

 #### renderTemplate